 The Center for the Study of Childhood Trauma has found that in almost all cases, victims of childhood sexual abuse suffering from PTSD “do not understand their symptoms as being related to their . . . trauma, and often . . . cognitive recall of the trauma is not present.”

 That is why Colorado recently passed a new law removing the statute of limitations for sexual abuse claims.
 “Any civil action based on sexual misconduct, including any derivative claim, may be commenced at any time without limitation.”
 C.R.S. section 13-80-103.7.

 Why Choose Keating Wagner?

 We understand that survivors of sexual abuse have different needs than other clients.
 We are extremely sensitive to the personal, private, and emotional nature of their cases and we built a team approach to serve as a safe place to support and advocate for our clients.
 Our clients feel safe and protected knowing they have high-level trial lawyers at their side who are well-versed in sexual assault and child sexual abuse law.

 Many survivors are surprised to hear the laws in Colorado recently changed.
-There is now a larger window of time for claims to be filed in our civil courts.
+There is now no limitation on the time for claims to be filed in our civil courts.
 This is important because trauma can take a long time to come to terms with, or even say out loud.
-Importantly, though, the survivor must commence a lawsuit under this act before January 1, 2025.
 Pursuing compensation and justice with Keating Wagner can help to provide hope, healing, and closure to a devastating situation.

 All consultations with our law firm are free.
 And we work on contingency.
 Please contact Keating Wagner today to speak with an experienced attorney.